It’s that time of year again. Year 11 have gone. Year 10 are thinking about work experience. Year 9s become that little bit more difficult to teach.

 Expo and Mira tend to cover something grammatical and then assume it is mastered at the end of that particular page.
 The next time it is revisited, it will be similar but with something new added.
 If you are following one of these schemes then you may find students are not quite as adept with the grammar as you would like.
 Graham Nuthall (The Hidden Lives of Learners) suggests students need three exposures to new concepts before they start to embed them.
 If you are using the above textbooks, it is entirely possible that students will only have had one exposure to some concepts.

-I think that Portugal are going to win
+I think that … is going to win

 Perhaps you do something different entirely, leave it in the comments section below!